 Awaken Siri on your device (either by holding the Home button or, if you’ve enabled it, saying “Hey Siri”) and then give your instructions directly to Evernote.
 It’s that simple!
 For example, here are a few commands you can try right now, once you’ve updated your device to iOS 11:

-- “Evernote, create a note called Meeting Ideas,” or “Create a note called Meeting Ideas in Evernote.”
+- “Create a note in Evernote called Meeting Ideas,” or “Create a note called Meeting Ideas in Evernote.”

-- “Evernote, add ‘I should bring pizza’ to my Meeting Ideas note,” or “Add ‘I should bring pizza’ to my Meeting Ideas note in Evernote.”
+- “Add ‘I should bring pizza’ to my Meeting Ideas note in Evernote.”

-- “Evernote, create a list with ‘order lunch’ and ‘make itinerary’,” or “Create a list with ‘order lunch’ and ‘make itinerary’ in Evernote.”
+- “Create a list in Evernote with ‘Order lunch’ and ‘Make itinerary,’” or “Create a list with ‘Order lunch’ and ‘Make itinerary’ in Evernote.”

-- “Show me what I created today in Evernote.”
+- “Show me the notes I created today in Evernote.”